TurkicNLP: An NLP Toolkit for Turkic Languages: Related Work

 \subsection{Resource Collections and Community Initiatives}

 Several community-driven collections catalogue the growing body of Turkic NLP resources.
 The Turkish NLP resource list \cite{turkishnlp_list}\footnote{\url{https://github.com/maidis/nlp-tr}} is a community-maintained index of Turkish NLP tools, corpora, treebanks, and pre-trained models.
 The Turkic Interlingua (TIL) project \cite{til_github} \footnote{\url{https://github.com/turkic-interlingua/til-mt}} provides parallel corpora across 22 Turkic languages together with baseline systems for machine translation, automatic speech recognition, and text-to-speech, enabling systematic multilingual research across the family.
 The UD-Turkic research group\footnote{\url{https://github.com/ud-turkic}} works on harmonising Universal Dependencies treebanks across Turkic languages, producing the first fully aligned parallel UD treebanks for Azerbaijani, Kyrgyz, Turkish, and Uzbek \cite{eslami-etal-2025-parallel}.
 Organisational and workshop infrastructure complements these datasets: SIGTURK, the ACL Special Interest Group on Turkic NLP \cite{sigturk2026}\footnote{\url{https://sigturk.github.io}}, organises dedicated workshop venues that bring together researchers working on Turkic languages and provide an important venue for disseminating resources and evaluation results.
+The TurkLang conference series\footnote{\url{https://turklang.ieees.org/}}, held annually since 2013, serves as another key venue dedicated to computational processing of Turkic languages, fostering cross-institutional collaboration across the Turkic-speaking world. \citet{sulevmanov2020morpheme} introduce the Turkic Morpheme Web Portal, a collaborative platform aggregating morphological databases and linguistic tools across Turkic languages to support Turkology research.
+Building on this, \citet{gatiatullin2024turklang} present the Turklang linguistic knowledge graph, a unified semantic model integrating lexical, morphological, and syntactic resources for multiple Turkic languages into a queryable graph structure. \citet{cekinel2025turkicsurvey} provide a recent systematic survey of Turkic language modeling, reviewing available corpora, models, and benchmarks while highlighting persistent challenges around data scarcity, tokenization, and multilingual transfer across the family. \citet{sharipov2025uzbekturkmen} offer a complementary systematic review focused on Uzbek and Turkmen, cataloguing available NLP resources, methods, and benchmarks and documenting the particular challenges posed by agglutinative morphology and historical script transitions.